Reading across Wickhambreaux CEPS

 Hayley Redmond has been a Primary School Teacher since 1994.
 She has taught in schools in London and Kent and has been teaching as the School Reading Manager, and more recently, as English Subject Leader at Wickhambreaux CEPS since 2011.
 She is a trained and experienced Reading Recovery Teacher as well as being a trained trainer for the Better Reading Partnership and she has successfully established this intervention programme in many primary and secondary schools across Kent.

 We are lucky to have Hayley here as a specialist teacher in literacy, as in 2017, she completed a Masters in Education, with a focus upon Literacy and Learning.
 She is also an accredited Associate Member of the British Dyslexia Association which enables her to assess, diagnose and support children with dyslexia.
+She is also an Associate Lecturer for Christ Church University in Primary Initial Teacher Education.

 At Wickhambreaux CEPS our aim is that our teaching of reading ensures pupils learn to read fluently as quickly as possible.
 This is imperative as fluent readers will inevitably learn more, through being able to read and gain knowledge for themselves alongside the consistent guidance provided by the high quality first teaching of reading based skills throughout their time at this school.
 What is equally imperative is that Wickhambreaux pupils gain and continue to develop an intense love of reading whilst at this school.
 We seek to enable these aims by providing direct and focused daily teaching of systematic and synthetic phonics in Reception and KS1, whilst guiding pupils to read from books with complementary phonemes that they have mastered to consolidate their learning of reading.
 Supporting this quality first teaching, there will be provision of extra practice for those pupils making slower progress.
 From Year 3 onwards all children will be reading age-appropriate texts and from the very beginning of our reading tutelage our teachers and other staff will be supporting and working to instil a love of literature, for as Michael Morpurgo has stated,